Water Poem

 I let out a sigh in awe.

-I lay taking in the waterfall’s natural beauty Shimmering
+I lay taking in the waterfall’s natural beauty

-against the crystal clear sky,
+Shimmering against the crystal clear sky,

-The scenery was breath taking and wonderful.
+The scenery was breathtaking and wonderful.

 As the tiny blue sapphires hit the sharp rocks below